caktus/guidebook/docs/RDS.md

 We configure RDS servers to not be accessible from the Internet, but only from the EC2 instances hosting the servers that need to access them when running.
-That can be done by putting the EC2 servers in a common security group, and setting up the RDS server\'s security group to only allow port 5432 access from the EC2 servers\' security group.
+That can be done by putting the EC2 servers in a common security group, and setting up the RDS server's security group to only allow port 5432 access from the EC2 servers' security group.

 This implies that developers and admins will not be able to do Postgres administration from their own machines, but will have to ssh to one of